nucleic/atom/docs/source/basis/typing.rst

 .. include:: ../substitutions.sub

-Since a member is a Python descriptor it is logically generic over 2 types:
+Since an atom member is a Python descriptor in which the validation step is allowed to perform a type conversion (ex with `Coerced`), the types may be different when reading and writing the member value.
+Therefore, the type hint is logically generic over 2 types:

-- the type that will be returned when accessing the member which we will refer to as T in the following
+- the type that will be returned when accessing the member, which we will refer to as the getter or read type `T`

-- the type member can be set to which is not necessarily T since the validation step of a member is allowed to perform generic conversion.
-We will refer to this type as s in the following.
+- the type that the member can be set to, which we will refer to as the setter or write type `S`

-In the type hints file, the |Member| base class is defined as a generic over T and S.

 In general, the type hints shipped with Atom are sufficient to narrow down the type of the members without requiring any manual annotation.
 For example: